From refugee to PhD

 After passing his Master's with flying colours in 2011, he received the Best Postgraduate Student Award at Sheffield Hallam University by the Association of Tourism in Higher Education.
 Shqiperim was encouraged to continue his studies and to apply for a PhD scholarship.

-"The members of staff here are incredible; they understood me and helped me get to the next level.
+"Hallam is a very supportive institution and the members of staff here are incredible; they understood me and helped me get to the next level.
 I don’t think I would have had the courage or mental strength to convince myself that I could do a Master's or PhD without them.

 "They understood my potential but also that I wasn't very confident at the time.
 They gave me the encouragement that I needed to cross the line."